Find your next adventure!

 A Borovets review wouldn’t be complete without an apres-ski section since it is such an important part of the resort.
 During the day stop by Finish Line, situated in the lower section of “Popangelov” piste.
 They have tasty food, delicious burgers and cool music.

 Restaurants in Borovets are really affordable.
 You better reserve your table during high season.
 Sangria Restaurant is one of the most popular in Borovets.
-It has a mixture of cuisines from the Mediterranean and the Spanish to local treats.
+It has a mixture of cuisines from the Mediterranean and the Spanish food to local treats.
 We had the best time in Victoria.
 The restaurant has lip-smacking food and beautiful interior.
 It has higher prices from the rest of the pack but is still affordable.
 For the genuine local and regional specialties go to Samokov (the closest larger town, 10 km away from Borovets) and visit Chardacite Mehana.

 One research showed that the resort has most pubs per square kilometer.
 If you like night life Borovets is the place to be.
 There is a bar street in the centre where you can find everything from pubs to night clubs.
 You can even stumble upon “nudge, nudge, wink, wink, say no more” bars inappropriate for family resort and winter holiday centres in Western Europe.
 Finally, Rila Hotel has its own night club called After Eleven.